 Do you take custom orders for quilts? – Unfortunately no. But feel free to email me if you want a referral for someone who does take custom orders.

 Will you resize a pattern for me? – Again, no. As I am writing more and more patterns I am trying to include multiple size options in each pattern.
 My patterns for sale are clearly marked with what sizes are included in that pattern so you can know before you buy.
-Resizing a pattern takes time (of which I’m sadly lacking) but if you want a bigger size, I know you can figure it out.
-I suggest graph paper and a calculator and you can do it!
+Resizing a pattern takes a lot of time (of which I’m sadly lacking) but if you want a bigger size, I know you can figure it out.
+I suggest graph paper and a calculator – the same tools I use – you can do it!